 Based on the collective agreement the annual holiday compensation may be determined as a percentage value of the paid wages or in accordance with a coefficient determined on number of the accumulated days of annual holidays.
 The holiday bonus is determined as a percentage value based on the annual holiday compensation.

 The employer is responsible for the payment of wages

-- send the request for information and the report submitted by the posting undertaking to the worker.
+- send the request for information and the report submitted by the posting undertaking company to the worker.
 At the request of the worker, the information request and the report shall also be submitted to the occupational safety and health authority.

 Further information: Pay

 The labour legislation forms the basis for the regulation of the employment conditions on the labour market.
-The trade unions and employer organizations conclude collective agreements and collective agreements on civil servants.
-These agreements include more detailed agreements on the employment conditions than the applicable law.
+The trade unions and employer organizations conclude collective agreements on workers and collective agreements on civil servants.
+These collective agreements include more detailed provisions on the employment conditions than the applicable law.
 Universally binding collective agreements are also binding for unaffiliated employers, i.e. employers not belonging to an employers’ organisation.
 Any clause in an employment contract that violates the corresponding provision in a universally binding collective agreement is null and void.

 Further information: Collective agreement

 The central organisations and the most relevant employees trade unions and employer´s associations

 - The Central Organisation of Finnish Trade Unions SAK